What happens when you stop drinking? First, your overall health improves — especially if you were a former frequent binge drinker.

 Within 1 Week (7 Days)

-Most drinkers start to sleep better after a week of not drinking alcohol.
+Most drinkers start to sleep better after a week of no alcohol consumption.
 This better sleep is caused by more REM sleep, the deepest stage of sleep where dreaming and memory occur.
 Alcohol may help you fall asleep faster because it’s a depressant, but it prevents this all-important REM stage of sleep.

 Alcohol dehydrates you because it is a diuretic — meaning it flushes out fluids.
 Many drinkers are surprised to find they stay hydrated for a lot longer when they don’t drink.
 A week after your last drink, you will feel more hydrated, which could improve your oral health and even your skin health.